barbodmsd/barbodmsd/README.md

 # 💫 About Me:
-I am currently a computer engineering student at IAU ( Islamic Azad University ) .<br>I try to update myself as a full-stack developer every day.<br>I use React.js for the front-end and Node.js for the back-end, and Mongo.db for database.<br>I am currently working as a front-end (React.js) developer.<br>
+I am currently a computer engineering student at IAU ( Islamic Azad University ) .<br>I am a MERN Stack developer I try to update myself every day.<br>I use React.js for the front-end and Node.js for the back-end, and Mongo.db for database.<br>I am currently working as a front-end (React.js) developer.<br>

 ## 🌐 Socials: